Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Related Works

-As an advanced form of intelligent tutoring systems (ITSs), interactive ITSs has been extensively investigated as educational dialogue systems \cite{chi19-quizbot,cts-survey21,eacl23-tutor}, as it can interatively provide adaptive instructions and real-time feedback to students.
-Most existing studies focus on learning the pedagogical strategies to teach the students of the given exercises \cite{cima,lrec22-talkmove}, or generating high-quality responses in the tutoring dialogues \cite{eacl23-tutor,eacl23fds-tutor}.
-Latest studies \cite{llm-aied23,tutor-llm,educhat} on interactive ITSs powered by LLMs have showcased the exceptional capabilities on natural language interactions.
+Latest studies \cite{llm-aied23,tutor-llm,educhat,hci-2024,acl24-qg} on interactive ITSs powered by LLMs have showcased the exceptional capabilities on natural language interactions. \cite{hci-2024} propose a personalized tutoring system, emphasizing diagnostic assessments, conversation-based tutoring with LLMs, and interaction analysis, which informs potential enhancements and invites HCI collaboration in personalized education technology.
 However, most existing ITSs play a passive role in the interactive engagement with students, such as ensuring students' understanding of knowledge or addressing their questions.
 In this work, we investigate the proactive engagement in interactive ITSs \cite{mallik2023proactive}, which emphasizes resource optimization to strategize proactive tutoring through planning and assessment, instead of delving into content generation during the interaction.